MD5 Hash Generator & File Checksum Tool

 Hash functions are one-way: you can compute a hash from input, but you cannot reverse it to recover the original data.
 This makes them useful for verifying file integrity, generating checksums, and creating unique identifiers.

 Important: MD5 and SHA-1 are cryptographically broken and should NOT be used for security purposes like password hashing or digital signatures.
-For security-sensitive applications, use SHA-256 or SHA-512.
 For password storage, use bcrypt, scrypt, or Argon2 instead.

 // Hash text using Web Crypto API (SHA-256)